twomice/viper_search_api_attachments/README.txt

 REQUIREMENTS
 ------------
+This module needs search_api module to be enabled on your site.
 Depending on the extracting method you want to use, you may need java on your server or python or ...